You may wish to read an introduction to the history of Venetian Crete first.

 View of Kritsa

-The village is located in a panoramic position at the foot of a steep rock and it is surrounded by olive groves; some of the trees are very old because olive cultivation, characteristic of this part of the island, has been carried out for centuries.
+The village is located in a panoramic position at the foot of the Lasithi plateau and it is surrounded by olive groves; some of the trees are very old because olive cultivation, characteristic of this part of the island, has been carried out for centuries.

-The Venetians acquired control of Crete at the beginning of the XIIIth century.
+The Venetians acquired control of Crete in 1204-1208.
 They promoted the development of an agriculture aimed at the production of commodities which could be exported such as olive oil and wine.
 This policy was pursued by employing local peasants who were kept in a condition of serfdom which gave rise to a series of rebellions (in 1212, 1229, 1264, 1333 and 1341).

-The portrait of St. Francis of Assisi indicates that the theological disagreements between the Patriarch of Constantinople and the Pope did not necessarily prevent a peaceful coexistence of Orthodox and Catholic communities at a local level and their common veneration of a saint who called all creatures his brothers and sisters.
+The portrait of St. Francis of Assisi indicates that the theological disagreements between the Patriarch of Constantinople and the Pope did not necessarily prevent a peaceful coexistence of Orthodox and Catholic communities at a local level and their common veneration of a saint who was particularly popular.

 Panagia Kera frescoes: (left) Jesus Christ; (right) Massacre of the Innocents